working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-1. TDD-style implementation of `TransactionHistory` as an in memory implementation.
-2. Implementation of an *integration test*, using the in memory implementation.
+* Implementation of an *integration test*, using the in memory implementation.

 ### Branches ###